adielbm/notes/notes/Computer Organization/homework/mmn11.md

 	- `0x00400094 + 4 + (-9 * 4)`
 	- `0x00400094 + 4 - 0x24 = 0x00400074` is the address of `reverse`

-# Programming

-## Q4

-- the two programming exercises are supposed to be written separately: each one in separate `.asm/.s` file.
-- the three files (thisone and the two `.asm/.s` files) are supposed to be zipped zipped and submitted.

-#todo

-## Q5